 ► An etude, sonata, or showpiece that demonstrates technical and interpretive accomplishment.
 (Piano accompaniment is not required.)

-1. A classical song or aria from the 17th, 18th or 19th century European tradition, in English or Italian;
+1. A classical song or aria from the 17th, 18th, or 19th-century European tradition, in English or Italian

-2. A song from American Musical Theatre (Broadway), 1930s through 2000s.
+3. A song from American Musical Theatre (Broadway), the 1930s through 2000s

 Visual Arts applicants should submit a portfolio consisting of three to five of the applicant's original artworks in a range of art media.

-All Dance and Theatre program applicants must submit a video recording of a public performance.
+All Dance and Musical Theatre applicants must submit a video recording of a public performance.
 (If a video recording is not available, performance photographs may be considered at the discretion of the admissions committee.)

 We welcome students from around the world to be part of our school and community.